WIPACrepo/wipac-dev-py-setup-action/README.md

     - This will `pip install` your Python package with each supported Python 3 version.
     - This will catch install errors before any tests run.
 4. Run unit and integration tests
     - To limit startup costs, include a job-dependency for the previous jobs.
-This will catch any new errors from recently bumped package requirements.
+This will guarantee tests are running with the most recently bumped package requirements.
 5. Use `relekang/python-semantic-release`
     - This will make a new GitHub Release and a PyPI Release (if not disabled).
     - This should use an `"if"`-constraint for the default branch (main or master).